AdobeDocs/marketo.en/help/marketo/product-docs/core-marketo-concepts/smart-campaigns/flow-actions/give-credit-to-referrer.md

    >**Reminder**
    >
    >
    >Make sure your social app is configured to use Smart List Trigger.
-See&nbsp; [Specify Goal for Referral Offer](../../../../product-docs/demand-generation/social/referral-offers/specify-goal-for-referral-offer.md)&nbsp;for details.
+See  [Specify Goal for Referral Offer](../../../../product-docs/demand-generation/social/referral-offers/specify-goal-for-referral-offer.md) for details.

 Excellent!
 Any person processed by this flow step will now give credit to its referrer.